noamross/openquals/Quals Reading List-w-refs.md

 -   Host spatial structure and clustering: Brown and Bolker (2004)
     -   Other consequences of age structure on populations
-    -   Transient dynamics: Ezard2010, Caswell and Neubert (2005)
+    -   Transient dynamics: Ezard et al. (2010), Caswell and Neubert (2005)
     -   Modification of rate of spread: Bosch et al. (1990)
     -   Applications: White et al. (2012)